SanityLinux/Base/README.md

 While we would like to include Clang/LLVM, due to the Linux kernel being reliant on GCC-specific tweaks right now, we will be including GCC in base, with Clang available via pkgsrc.
 Plans will be made to transition to Clang in base as soon as is feasible.

 ### Project Roadmap
-* May 2016 - Initial fork from CURRENT into 2016-STABLE
+* January 2018 - Initial fork from CURRENT into 2018-STABLE

 ## Development Branches
 Similar to FreeBSD, we currently maintain multiple branches.